Dupont Plaza Hotel arson: Background

-The employees of the hotel were engaged in a labor dispute with hotel management; negotiations between the hotel and the employees' union, Local 901 of the International Brotherhood of Teamsters, had begun in October 1986.
-The union represented 250 out of the hotel's 450 total employees.
-One of the main issues causing the dispute was an alleged management plan to terminate sixty union members from employment and replace them with non-union employees.
-In the week the fire took place, there had been three smaller fires at the hotel: one in a linen closet, one in a pile of cardboard boxes, and another in a roll of carpeting.
-Management had then added thirty more security guards.
-Tension between management and employees had become so great that desk clerks, taxi drivers, and local food stand employees were advising tourists to stay away from the hotel and its casino.
+The employees of the hotel were engaged in a labor dispute with hotel management; negotiations between the hotel and the employees' union, Local 901 of the International Brotherhood of Teamsters, began in October 1986.
+The union represented 250 of the hotel's 450 employees.
+One main issue in the dispute was an alleged plan by management to terminate sixty union members from employment and replace them with non-union employees.
+In the week the fire occurred, there had been three smaller fires at the hotel: one in a linen closet, one in a pile of cardboard boxes, and another in a roll of carpeting.
+Management then added thirty more security guards.
+Tension between management and employees became so great that desk clerks, taxi drivers, and local food stand employees were advising tourists to stay away from the hotel and its casino.
 One week after the fire, the governor of Puerto Rico, Rafael Hernández Colón, stated that, according to preliminary reports, in the days before the fire "information was going around that something was going to happen".

 Disaster

 The union called a meeting in the hotel's ballroom for the afternoon of December 31, 1986.
-At the conclusion of the meeting, around 3:00 pm, the 125 members present voted to go on strike starting at midnight.
+At the conclusion of the meeting around 3:00 pm, the 125 members present voted to strike starting at midnight.
 At the time, the hotel was estimated to be at near-peak occupancy, with 900 to 1,000 guests.

-Three union members—Héctor Escudero Aponte, José Rivera López, and Arnaldo Jiménez Rivera—planned to set several fires with the intention of scaring tourists who wanted to stay at the hotel.
-At around 3:30 pm, they placed opened cans of chafing fuel in a storage room filled with newly purchased furniture, adjacent to the ballroom on the ground floor of the hotel.
-While some of the labor organizers created a distraction by staging a fight just outside the doors to the ballroom, three men set the fuel alight.
+Three union members—Héctor Escudero Aponte, José Rivera López, and Arnaldo Jiménez Rivera—planned to set several fires to scare tourists who wanted to stay at the hotel.
+At around 3:30 pm, they placed opened cans of chafing fuel in a storage room filled with newly purchased furniture, adjacent to the ballroom on the ground floor.
+While some labor organizers created a distraction by staging a fight just outside the doors to the ballroom, the three men set the fuel alight.
 The fire ignited the furniture and quickly burned out of control, growing to massive proportions and flashing over.